techvoices/techvoices.github.io/src/posts/announce-agiletdusa-speakeasy-track.md

    * This is your 1st international conference, maybe even 1st public talk to consider
    * We give you priority if you extend diversity of speakers.
 We would love to have half of our speakers black women, men and non-binary folks.
 We also take white men even if their topics and experiences add to what is generally available.
 Giving stage to people with disabilities working in agile & testing would delight us.

 We know different backgrounds deliver stories on stage differently.
 If we can extend some of our privilege to your use through this track, that would delight us.
 We need *you* to make your existence known.
-Even if you did not end up selected, having a good discussion with the SpeakEasy track facilitator Maaret should be ok use of 15 minutes of your time, getting to know someone online in a video call.
+Even if you did not end up selected, having a good discussion with the TechVoices track facilitator Maaret should be ok use of 15 minutes of your time, getting to know someone online in a video call.

-What are waiting for, [schedule your discussion now](https://calendly.com/maaret-pyhajarvi/atdusa-speakeasy)!
+What are waiting for, [schedule your discussion now](https://calendly.com/maaret-pyhajarvi/atdusa-techvoices)!